 Canal House Affordable Housing Project

-Great New!
+Great News!
 Community Homes Groundbreaking January 2023

 January 15, 2023 – A significant day in the history of Community Homes of Lebanon County.
 Please watch our video to learn more about this momentous day!